yehuthi/linuxflip/README.md

 ## Setup

-Download the [latest release](https://github.com/yehuthi/linuxflip/releases/latest), and add your user to the `input` group (unless you want to run it as root -- not recommended).
+1. Download the [latest release](https://github.com/yehuthi/linuxflip/releases/latest), or if you're on Arch: `yay -S linuxflip-git`
-Then you can simply run it or hook it to a desktop session startup script.
+2. Add your user to the `input` group (unless you want to run it as root -- not recommended).

 > [!TIP]
 > <details>